ARTIFICE FILMS

 Logline:

-Opening Scene: A small boy sits in a church pew staring up at a large cross.
+A small boy sits in a church pew, staring up at a large cross.
 A bump on the head.
-It's his dad affectionately using the usher's collection basket to get his attention.
+His dad, affectionately using the usher's collection basket to get his attention.
+Pay attention.

 View Gallery